Below you’ll find all of our 2020 RV life updates from the road in one place.

 - Tanking down the Elkhorn River

-- And exploring Omaha – Including getting the Sarah car tour, checking out a Saturday Market, and meeting OMAR the bridge toll!
+- And exploring Omaha – Including getting the always mandatory Sarah car tour, checking out a Saturday Market, and meeting OMAR the bridge troll!

-Remove the new level of coronavirus anxiety, and it was a truly wonderful time!
+Remove the new level of global health crisis anxiety, and it was a truly wonderful visit!

 What broke: Our brand-new generator.
 We had never used it before.
+We bought it in mid-March 2020, just in case we would need it.
 It lasted for 4 hours. 😂 Thank goodness for warranties.

 2020’s 4th of July will always be remembered as the 4th of July we woke up and fell asleep in two different Cracker Barrel parking lots. 😂